-There is an unmarked ISO-Wine Glass for all wine/beer stewards who complete the form below or advise of their availability by FEBRUARY 25th.
+There is an unmarked ISO-Wine Glass for all wine/beer stewards who advise of their availability by MARCH 1st.

 Wine and Beer Stewards

 Wine and Beermakers are invited to steward for the NGWBJ Judges at the National.
 This is an excellent opportunity to study your hobby at close range.
 It is an essential aspect of training for those aspiring to be Federation or National Judges, and for those who wish to improve their own Wines and Beers.